-Replacement disk drives must meet certain criteria.
+Replacement drives must meet certain criteria.
 In the event of a drive failure, replacement drives are available from Harmonic.

-IMPORTANT: Use ONLY Harmonic-supplied replacement disk drives.
-Disk drives from any other source will be excluded from coverage under the Harmonic product limited warranty and maintenance services programs.
-In addition, any errors or damages caused by the use of disk drives provided from any other source will cause the entire product to be excluded from coverage under the Harmonic product limited warranty and maintenance services programs.

-NOTE: Replacement drives should have the same or greater drive capacity as those they are replacing, and their form factor must match the other drives in the enclosure.
+- IMPORTANT: Use ONLY Harmonic-supplied replacement drives.
+Drives from any other source will be excluded from coverage under the Harmonic product limited warranty and maintenance services programs.
+In addition, any errors or damages caused by the use of drives provided from any other source will cause the entire product to be excluded from coverage under the Harmonic product limited warranty and maintenance services programs. - NOTE: Replacement drives should have the same or greater drive capacity as those they are replacing, and their form factor must match the other drives in the enclosure.